paulfilkin/trados-integration/README.md

 Use this URL when configuring webhooks in Trados Cloud Platform.

+## Local Development URLs

+Once you have XAMPP running and the project installed, you can access these key interfaces for development and testing:

+### Main Dashboard
+- [Main Dashboard](http://localhost/trados-integration/index.php) - View all integration instances and their status, monitor system health and recent activity, access instance details and webhook configurations with real-time auto-refresh functionality

+### Translation Files Manager
+- [Translation Files Manager](http://localhost/trados-integration/translation-files-manager.html) - Upload and process translation files, create Trados projects using templates, monitor file processing progress, and view webhook events in real-time as you work with projects

+### Debug Logs Viewer
+- [Debug Logs Viewer](http://localhost/trados-integration/check_logs.php) - View recent activity logs for debugging, monitor webhook reception and processing, check JWS signature validation status, and troubleshoot integration issues

+### Database Viewer
+- [Database Viewer](http://localhost/trados-integration/database-viewer.php) - Inspect all database tables and contents, view stored webhook events and activity logs, monitor integration instance data, and perform advanced debugging and data inspection

+### Quick Start Development Workflow
+1. Start XAMPP and ensure Apache is running
+2. Start ngrok: `ngrok http 80`
+3. Access the main dashboard to verify everything is working
+4. Use the translation files manager to test file processing
+5. Monitor logs and webhook events during development

 ## Usage for Addon Development

 ### Setting Up Integration Instances